hannakim91/whats-cookin/notes.md

 script - what is app doing?
 what are methods doing and where are methods being called?

-Search by ingredient notes
+**Search by ingredient notes**

-  use find to search the ingredients list and locate the id of the named ingredient.
+  use .find() to search the ingredients list by name and locate the id# of the named ingredient. return the ingredient object if (ingredientlist.includes(id#))

-  use filter to return an array of recipes that include the id number.
+  use filter w/ ingredient.id to return an array of recipes that include the id number.

 -